 Do you have someone in your circle of friends or family who is celebrating a graduation soon?
 These little boxes are perfect decorations to hold a small treat for the party!

 - They are made with the Stampin’ Up!
-Curvy Keepsake Box Thinlits Die and the Big Shot.
+Curvy Keepsake Box Thinlits Die and a Die Cutting/Embossing Machine.
 Simply use the die twice to cut two pieces of cardstock in black, or the color of your choice.

 - The stamps used here are from the March 2016 Stampin’ Up!
 Paper Pumpkin kit.
 Each kit always contains exclusive stamps available only to subscribers, and the March set is perfect for the graduation boxes!
 Paper Pumpkin subscriptions are available as either a monthly subscription, or a prepaid 1-month, 3-month, 6-month or 12-month subscription.
 Click the Paper Pumpkin kit link above for the prepaid subscriptions, or find information on the monthly subscription option here.